 - a chance to help people become contributing members of society

-Your days as a CSW – caseworker, placement officer or youth worker – are varied, often exciting and always meaningful.
-They’ll include some combination of these duties:
+Your days as a CSW are varied, often exciting and always meaningful.
+Your job duties may include:

 All successful candidates are hired at the CSW 1 classification.

-- 2-year diploma in a related field plus 2 years related experience
+- 2-year diploma in a related field plus 2 years of related experience

-- Criminal Justice certificate plus 3 years related experience
+- related one year certificate and 3 years of related experience

 - Canadian citizen, permanent resident or eligible to work in Canada